Treating Trauma

 Emotional Freedom Technique (EFT)/Tapping

-(EFT) is an intervention during which the client engages in adding pressure to or lightly tapping against accupressure points along the head, face, and collar bone.
-This is where the nickname “tapping” originates.
+(EFT) is an intervention during which the client engages in adding pressure to or lightly tapping against accupressure points along the head, face, and collar bone (where the nickname “tapping” originates) while focusing on .
 It combines Cognitive Therapy, Exposure Therapy, and Somatic Stimulation allowing the client to gain clarity and resolution.
-This supports the client in making changes (emotional and/or physical), shifting limited thought processes, resolving past traumas, and considering other beneficial ways to move forward in their lives.
+This supports the client in making changes (emotional and/or physical), shifting thought processes, resolving past traumas, and considering other beneficial ways to move forward in their lives.

 EFT draws on various theories of alternative medicine – including acupuncture, neuro-linguistic programming, energy medicine, and Thought Field Therapy (TFT).
 It is best known through Gary Craig's EFT Handbook, published in the late 1990s, and related books and workshops by a variety of teachers.
 EFT and similar techniques are often discussed under the umbrella term "energy psychology."